IEW LessonShare Plans for Grades 3-6

 Waaaaay back before IEW created the Student Writing Intensives, a handful of instructors wrote up their lesson plans for others to use after watching the TWSS videos.
-Here are the lesson plans that I wrote for grades 3-6.
+Here are the lesson plans that I wrote for grades 3-6 and 7th grade plus.
 They can be used for individual families or for classroom situations.

 A basic essay is very much like a triple decker hamburger – just add ketchup!